 Investing in a startup can be a risky business, and the last thing any investor wants is to put their money into a venture that has red flags from the get-go.

-There isn’t really a definition of bad founders or the worst startups.
-This is because all founder journeys are unique; however, there are some patterns that one would consider to be hallmarks of an unreliable startup/founder.
+However, there are some patterns that one would consider to be hallmarks of an unreliable startup/founder.

 10 Traits of an Unreliable Startup